 Many scientists believe that the ONLY way to establish causality is through randomized experiments.
 That is one reason why so many methods text books designate experiments–and only experiments--as “quantitative research.”

-I have never quite understood, by the way, how the numeric level of one's measures can have much to do with cause.
+Some scientists think causal relations can only be established with numeric data.
+I have never quite understood how the numeric level of one's measures can have much to do with cause.
 After all, variables such as gender, nationality, and ethnicity can have profound casual effects and they are categorical variables.
 Authors who make this mistake may also misunderstand causality.

 Indeed a moment’s reflection will convince you that experiments are far from the only way to establish causality.
 Most people now accept that smoking cigarettes causes lung cancer (see the Encarta selection above)–yet no society has ever randomly assigned half its population to smoke cigarettes and the other half not (although there are some experiments with rats).
 This causal conclusion about smoking and lung cancer is based on correlational or observational evidence, i.e., observing the systematic covariation of two (or more) variables.
-Cigarette smoking and lung cancer are both "naturalistic" variables, i.e., we must accept the data as nature gave them to us (some authors call these "organismic" variables for "organic.")
+Cigarette smoking and lung cancer are both "naturalistic" variables, i.e., we must accept the data as nature gave them to us.

 There is no doubt that the results from careful, well-controlled experiments are typically easier to interpret in causal terms than results from other methods.
 However, as you can see, causal inferences are often drawn from correlational studies as well.
 Non-experimental methods must use a variety of ways to establish causality and ultimately must use statistical control, rather than experimental control.
 The results of the Hormone Replacement Therapy experiments, released in the summer of 2002, remind us of the great care that must be taken when designing nonexperimental research.